top of page

 How do I know what changes are needed?

-In order to identify what changes are needed to Sections B and F of the working document, go through all the evidence highlighting the special educational needs identified and special educational provision recommended.
+To identify what changes are needed to Sections B and F of the working document, go through all the evidence highlighting the special educational needs identified and the special educational provision recommended.

 Our EHCP checking webinar series will help you to do this and is available here: